-One particular job that will keep you busy the longest is keeping the boat in top notch condition at all times, this means that you will have to clean the yacht each time a potential buyer shows interest and decides to come see the vessel, keep the engine in check, do all the legal work, and negotiate with buyers.
-This was critical in the sale of a charter boat that was used for British Columbia Sturgeon angling charters.
+One particular job that will keep you busy the longest is keeping the boat in top-notch condition at all times this means that you will have to clean the yacht each time a potential buyer shows interest and decides to come to see the vessel, keep the engine in check, do all the legal work, and negotiate with buyers.
+This was critical in the sale of a charter boat that was used for a local BC sturgeon charter company.

-Negotiations will determine how much you make from the deal; this means that if you are not good at it you will end up selling your yacht at a loss.
+We recently helped a local whale watching outfit purchase a new open bow boat for their tours.
+This was done at a fraction of the normal cost.
+Negotiations will determine how much you make from the deal; this means that if you are not good at it, you will end up selling your yacht at a loss.

 Benefits of hiring a broker when selling

 Selling is all about exposure, this means that in order to sell a yacht you will have to expose it to as many buyers as you can.
 What a broker can do for you is, expose your yacht to a wider audience.